 GCACE would love to help you find your perfect four-legged friend.
 Please complete the Adoption Questionnaire and bring it with you to the shelter so we can match your needs with the available pets at the shelter.
 We are dedicated to helping you find the right companion.

 Introducing ‘Love & Go!’
 DISCOUNTED adoptions!

 Gaston County Animal Care and Enforcement presents Love and Go!
-This is a FREE ADOPTION program for adoptable pets that are already spayed or neutered.
+This is a DISCOUNTED ADOPTION program for adoptable pets that are already spayed or neutered.
 Adopters will have two options.
 They have the choice of paying the standard $90 adoption fee and contract which includes the pet being delivered the following business day to a participating vet for routine physical, worm check and de-worming, heartworm check, first set of vaccinations (DHPPV & Bordetella for dogs / FVRCP for cats), Rabies vaccination, and one year county license; or they can participate in the Love and Go!
 Program.
 Love and Go adoption pets include the first set of vaccinations, a Rabies vaccination, one year county license and leave the shelter with the adopter.

 Pet photos marked with are eligible for the Love and Go!
 Adoption Program or come visit our shelter to see our selection of Love and Go pets today!